 What if deep tissue images were continuously sharp, from the coverslip down to hundreds of microns into the sample?

+Spherical aberrations arising from index mismatch between sample and immersion are corrected for, as well as higher-order, sample-induced aberrations.
 Without Adaptive Optics, excitation laser power is typically increased with focus depth in order to compensate loss of signal due to aberrations.
-Adaptive Optics preserves resolution and brightness deep inside thick samples and enables imaging at low light levels (sample courtesy of Amelie Cabirol and Albrecht Haase, University of Trento).
+Adaptive Optics preserves resolution and brightness deep inside thick samples and enables imaging at low light levels.

 With Adaptive Optics, we enhance the performance of our microscopes by manipulating the wavefronts of the STED, excitation and detection beams using a deformable mirror.

 Undistorted wavefronts entering the sample from the objective lens are normally spherical, but variations of the refractive index in the sample can distort them, leading to an imperfect focus.
 The prime reason, which is almost always present to some extent, is a refractive index mismatch between sample embedding and the immersion medium, although local variations in the sample can lead to aberrations, too.